Davsan88/guidesAndNotes/python.md

 - `.close()`: It is important to close a file; failing to do so can lead to corrupted or incomplete files.
 Using `with` automatically handles this.

+## What Is a CSV File?

+A CSV (Comma-Separated Values) file stores tabular data in plain text, with each line corresponding to a data record.
+Each record consists of fields, delimited by commas.